RayKlefstad/ICS45c/README.md

 All submissions will be done through [Gradescope](https://www.gradescope.com/).
 Open the Gradescope page and select `HW0`.
-Now if you are using a `GitHub` account, follow the [GitHub Submission](#github-submission) instructions, otherwise follow the [Folder Submission](#folder-submission) instructions.
+Now if you are using a `GitHub` account, follow the [GitHub Submission](#github-submission) instructions, otherwise follow the [File Submission](#file-submission) instructions.

 ### GitHub Submission